Catherine Aird Books In Order – The Complete List

 Who Is Inspector Sloan?

-Detective Inspector Sloan works in the fictional Calleshire Constabulary, a rural police force in the West Midlands of England.
+Detective Inspector Sloan works in the fictional Calleshire Constabulary, at a rural police force in the West Midlands of England.

 Catherine Aird Biography – About the Author